 - Jan Frodeno has two times in the men’s top-10

-- Sadly there are no Canadians on the top-10 list – Lionel Sanders’ 7:43:30 from the Tri-Battle Royale got bumped with the flurry of fast times this fall
+- Sadly there are no Canadians on the top-10 list – Lionel Sanders’ 7:43:30 from the Tri-Battle Royale got bumped with the flurry of fast times in the fall of 2021

 Top 10 men’s and women’s full-distance triathlon times